yanw2/anzx-tests/README.md

 # anzx-tests
-This is my test practice for ANZx
+This is my test practice for ANZx onboarding technical tests